vidjil/vidjil/doc/admin.md

   by the server.
 This step will depend of you installation of the server.
 If you use a plain installation, you only need the add the executable to the path use by www-data user (if it is the one choose to serve the server).
-If you choose to use the docker installation, you need to uncomment the binaries volume into the docker-compose.yml file (service fuse); and copy the executable into the corresponding local directory (by default vidjil/docker/binaries/).
-After this, you should inquire the path into the **defs.py** file (relative path start from server/py4web/apps/vidjil).
+If you choose to use the docker installation, you need to mount a folder to the binaries folder (check `DIR_BINARIES` value in .env files, by default /binaries/) and copy the executable into the corresponding local directory .
 - After that, you will need to adapt the function "run<sub>preprocess</sub>" of task.py.
   The goal here is to add some shortcut that will be use by the server to adapt the calling of preprocess to replace the file names or path of the executable.
 For